e-mission/e-mission-server/README.md

 ## Design decisions: ##
 ----------
-This site is currently designed to support commute mode tracking and aggregation.
+This site is currently designed to support travel behavior tracking and aggregation.
 There is a fair amount of backend work that is more complex than just reading and writing data from a database.
 So we are not using any of the specialized web frameworks such as django or rails.